-1. The Congress may grant Partner for Local Democracy status to delegations from non-member States of the Council of Europe in neighbouring regions1 which meet the conditions set out in the present rule.

-2. Only one such status may be attributed per state.

-3. A formal request to be granted Partner for Local Democracy status must be addressed to the President of the Congress and must be drawn up jointly by the government of the requesting state and one or more associations of local and/or elected representatives in that state.

-4. The formal request shall contain an explicit reference to the aspiration of the authorities concerned to uphold, respect and promote at all levels of government the values and principles of the Council of Europe, and a commitment to:

-a. initiate a process of devolution and/or regionalisation, based on the principles of the European Charter of Local Self-government and/or the Council of Europe Reference Framework for Regional Democracy;
+- 1. The Congress may grant Partner for Local Democracy status to delegations from non-member States of the Council of Europe in neighbouring regions which meet the conditions set out in the present rule. - 2.
+Only one such status may be attributed per state. - 3.
+A formal request to be granted Partner for Local Democracy status must be addressed to the President of the Congress and must be drawn up jointly by the government of the requesting state and one or more associations of local and/or regional elected representatives in that state. - 4.
+The formal request shall contain an explicit reference to the aspiration of the applicants to uphold, respect and promote at all levels of government the values and principles of the Council of Europe, and a commitment to: - a. initiate a process of devolution and/or regionalisation, based on the principles of the European Charter of Local Self-Government and/or the Council of Europe Reference Framework for Regional Democracy;

-1The southern coast of the Mediterranean, the Middle-East and Central Asia.
+1 The southern coast of the Mediterranean, the Middle-East and Central Asia.

-- hold regular free and fair elections at local and/or regional level in accordance with the relevant international standards and, as far as possible, observed by a delegation of elected members of the Congress; - c. on behalf of the elected representatives who would take part in the work of the Congress, base their activity on the principles of the European Code of Conduct for the political integrity of local and regional elected representatives; - d. inform the Congress Secretary General, in a timely fashion before the meeting of the Bureau preceding a renewal session, of the progress made and obstacles encountered, in connection with developments in the Council of Europe's neighbourhood policy.

-5. Each request must be accompanied by details of the procedure specific to each country, stipulating the arrangements for consulting associations of local and/or regional associations in the process of appointing members of the delegation.

-6. Upon receipt of the request by the President he or she will forward it for consideration to the Bureau of the Congress, which may consult with any of the committees that it considers pertinent as to the admissibility of the request.
-The Bureau will adopt a position in the light of the information available on the existing state of relations between the country concerned and the Council of Europe.
-This will involve verifying whether the country in question:

-- a. is participating in the Council of Europe's neighbourhood policy; - b. implements joint action and/or a co-operation programme with the Organisation; - c. is a Party to the Council of Europe's open conventions or enlarged partial agreements (in particular the Venice Commission and the North-South Centre); - d. has Partner for Democracy status with the Parliamentary Assembly.

-7. If the Bureau judges the request to be admissible it will present it, in the form of a draft resolution, with an accompanying explanatory memorandum, to the Congress for adoption at the following session.
-8. With regard to the composition of each Partner for Local Democracy delegation:
+- hold regular free and fair elections at local and/or regional level in accordance with the relevant international standards and, as far as possible, observed by a delegation of elected members of the Congress; - c. base the activity of their delegation on the principles of the European Code of Conduct for the political integrity of local and regional elected representatives; - d. inform the Congress Secretary General, on a regular basis, of the progress made in the field of decentralisation. - 5.
+Each request must be accompanied by details of the procedure specific to each country, stipulating the arrangements for consulting associations of local and/or regional associations in the process of appointing members of the delegation. - 6.
+The Bureau of the Congress will examine the request.
+It may consult with any of the committees that it considers pertinent and decide whether to attribute the status.
+During this examination, the Bureau may take several elements into consideration: - a. participation in the Council of Europe's neighbourhood policy; - b. implementation of joint action or of a co-operation programme with the Council of Europe; - c. ratification of the Council of Europe's open conventions or enlarged partial agreements (in particular the Venice Commission and the North-South Centre); - d. holding of the Partner for Democracy status with the Parliamentary Assembly. - 7.
+If the Bureau decides to grant the status, it will submit its decision, in the form of a draft resolution, with an accompanying explanatory memorandum, to the Congress for vote.